 We have audited the accompanying financial statements of SARDA GLOBAL VENTURE PTE.
-LTD., which comprises the statement of financial position as at 31 March 2014, statement of comprehensive income, statement of changes in equity and statement of cash flows and a summary of significant accounting policies and other explanatory notes set out on pages 6 to 25 for the financial year ended 31 March 2014.
+LTD., (the "company") which comprises the statement of financial position as at 31 March 2015, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended and a summary of significant accounting policies and other explanatory information.